 Squats sets of 10.
 Pyramid up to 2 work sets to failure

 Use a spotter or a cage and get 2 forced reps if you have a spotter.
 Always keep your back arched as above or neutral.

 For quads have your feet pointed forward and use the outside edge of your foot to press out on the floor like you’re trying to split the floor apart.
 Come to parallel.
 Rotate your knees out throughout the whole range of motion so they're pointing in the same direction as your toes.
 Don't let your knees drift in, as this can damage your medial meniscus in your knee.
 Make sure to come down slow and pause at the bottom.
 Then push out through your feet.

-For glutes do your squats with the duck stance: feet pointed out 45 degrees.
+For glutes do your squats with the duck stance: feet pointed out 45 degrees, and go ass to grass.
 Push through your heels and squeeze your butt to propel your hips forward.

 Walking Lunges 3 sets with 20 steps per leg